Who God Is

 f.
 Hebrews 12:23 mentions the spirits of the redeemed who have gone to Heaven.
 I do not believe in contacting the spirits of the saints gone before us, but I do believe that they see us.
 We are viewed and cheered on by the cloud of witnesses.
 Their testimony of faith is what we see.

 g.
 Hebrews 12:24 tells us that we have Jesus as the Mediator of the blood covenant.
 Thank God for this.
-Jesus not only makes the blood covenant with us, but He was raised from the dead to become the mediator, the guarantee of the covenant.
+Jesus not only made the blood covenant with us, but He also was raised from the dead to become the mediator, the guarantee of the covenant.
 When we make mistakes, Jesus takes over until He can get to us to repent and confess our sin.
 He is our mediator, our advocate.
 He makes sure we win.

 i.
 In Hebrews 12:26-28 we are told that God is shaking everything in Heaven and Earth, so that those things that need to be removed will be, and those things that are firm and stable, based upon God’s Kingdom, will stand the test and stand firm.

 j.
-Finally Hebrews 12:29 tells us that God is a consuming fire.
+Finally, Hebrews 12:29 tells us that God is a consuming fire.
 The consuming fire is the Holy Spirit.
 He comes to deliver us from all that can be shaken, from everything and every residue of the old creation, our flesh and sin nature.

 What can we do to cooperate with God?

-1. We receive the Holy Spirit by faith.
 Faith in what?
-Jesus spoke about the fullness of the Holy Spirit in John 7:38-39, “He who believes on Me, as the Scripture has said, ‘Out of his belly shall flow rivers of living water.’
-(But He spoke this about the Spirit, which they who believed on Him should receive; for the Holy Spirit was not yet given, because Jesus was not yet glorified).”
+Jesus spoke about the fullness of the Holy Spirit in John 7:38-39, “‘He who believes in Me, as the Scripture has said, out of his heart will flow rivers of living water.’
+But this He spoke concerning the Spirit, whom those believing in Him would receive; for the Holy Spirit was not yet given, because Jesus was not yet glorified.”

 How was Jesus glorified?
 Remember, glorified means to show the true identity of the person or object.
 In Luke 24:13-27 Jesus is talking to the two men on the road to Emmaus.
-He said, “‘Did not the Christ have to suffer these things and then enter his glory?’
-And beginning with Moses and all the Prophets, he explained to them what was said in all the Scriptures concerning himself” (Luke 24:26,27).
-Then these two men got so excited that they found the 11 disciples and they began to tell them what Jesus had just revealed.
-All of the sudden the resurrected Jesus showed up at this meeting and took over.
-“He said to them, ‘This is what I told you while I was still with you: Everything must be fulfilled that is written about me in the Law of Moses, the Prophets and the Psalms.’
-Then he opened their minds so they could understand the Scriptures.
-He told them, ‘This is what is written: The Christ will suffer and rise from the dead on the third day’” (Luke 24:44-46).
+He said, “‘Ought not the Christ to have suffered these things and to enter into His glory?’
+And beginning at Moses and all the Prophets, He expounded to them in all the Scriptures the things concerning Himself” (Luke 24:26-27).
+Then these two men got so excited that they found the 11 disciples and began to tell them what Jesus had just revealed.
+All of the sudden, the resurrected Jesus showed up at this meeting and took over.
+“Then He said to them, ‘These are the words which I spoke to you while I was still with you, that all things must be fulfilled which were written in the Law of Moses and the Prophets and the Psalms concerning Me.’
+And He opened their understanding, that they might comprehend the Scriptures.
+Then He said to them, ‘Thus it is written, and thus it was necessary for the Christ to suffer and to rise from the dead the third day’” (Luke 24:44-46).

-He gave them revelation or glorified Himself in Moses, Psalms and the Prophets.
-It says in verse 45 in the Amplified version, “He thoroughly opened up their minds to the Scriptures.”
-He was speaking about the Five books of Moses, the Books of the Prophets and the Psalms.
+He gave them revelation or glorified Himself in Moses, Psalms, and the Prophets.
+It says in verse 45 in the Amplified version, “Then He [thoroughly] opened up their minds to understand the Scriptures.”
+He was speaking about the five books of Moses, the Books of the Prophets, and the Psalms.

-He glorified Himself in Moses:
+Jesus glorified Himself in Moses:

 In Genesis as the creator and the seed of woman.
 He showed Himself to be the propagator of a new race through a blood covenant to replace the fallen race of Adam.